Do you want to add an SEO editor role in WordPress?

 As you can see, by default, the SEO editor user role only has access to Post SEO Settings.

-From here, you can check or uncheck items that you want to allow the SEO editor to have access to.
+From here, you can check or uncheck items to provide a specific level of access to the SEO editor.

 For instance, you can remove access to the Manage Redirects option or give them access to the Search Statistics feature.